Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Simulation study

 In fact the way to deal with missing data is not consensual.
 There are studies, like Mhike and Liu \cite{mhike2021, liu2019missing} that present MI as the best method; while others, like \cite{allison2012handling}, conclude that ML is the best.
 Peng \cite{peng2008} compared ML and MI methods for handling missing data in categorical covariates in logistic regression.
-In general, our results are similar to those in that paper because the results of their simulation study favored MI over ML.
+In general, our results are not similar to those in that paper because the results of their simulation study favored MI over ML.
 On the other hand, Raghunathan \cite{Raghunathan} revised three approaches for analyzing incomplete data: IPW, MI and ML and used the same logistic regression example to compare them.
 His model considered a binary outcome, a binary covariate and a continuous covariate, with missing data only in the continuous variable.
-He concluded that the estimates based on MI are more efficient than the IPW estimates, while pointing out the significant difficulties in the implementation of the variances of ML estimates.
-In this study we concluded the same and we had the same difficulty.
-To solve this problem we used bootstrapping.
+He concluded that the estimates based on MI are in general more efficient than the IPW estimates.
+In this study we concluded the same.
 Due to the lack of conclusive research on the relative performance of the methods, Jelivcic \cite{jelivcic2010missing} suggests the simultaneous use of several of them and the evaluation of the concordance of the results.
 If the results are similar, the conclusions are assured.

 To expand our study, the accuracy of the estimate for the standard error of the regression coefficients provided by each of the methods was evaluated.
-For each estimator, we computed the mean of the ratio between the aforementioned standard error $(se_{m})$ and the Monte Carlo approximation of the true standard error $(\sigma)$.
-Note that, for CC and IPW, $se_{m}$ corresponds to the standard error provided by \texttt{glm} function On the other hand, for MI we consider the standard error provided by \texttt{mice}.
-Finally, since \texttt{frm\_em} in library \texttt{mdmb} does not provide standard errors, the method ML is excluded from this additional study.
+For C, CC and IPW, standard error corresponds to the standard error provided by \texttt{glm} function.
+On the other hand, for MI we consider the standard error of pool of fit model provided, according Rubin's rules, by \texttt{mice} function.
+Finally, in ML we consider the standard errors provide by \texttt{frm\_em}.
+For each estimator, we computed the mean of the ratio between the standard error of each method and the Monte Carlo approximation of the true standard error.
+Values close to 1 indicate a good estimate, while values greater than 1 or less than 1 indicate an excessive or underestimated estimate, respectively.
 The average ratios along $1,000$ Monte Carlo trials for the simulation scenario S2 are reported in Table \ref{fig:Erro_S2}; the other scenarios provided similar results (not shown).

 From Table \ref{fig:Erro_S2} it is seen that the standard error is accurately estimated except for IPW method, for which some underestimation occurs.
 This could be occur because the standard errors implemented in \texttt{glm} are appropriate only for non-random weights.